voxpupuli/puppet-gitlab/README.md

 Have a look at [Github contributors](https://github.com/vshn/puppet-gitlab/graphs/contributors) to see a list of all the awesome contributors to this Puppet module. <3

-## Why another Gitlab module

-There exists a great module from @spuder: https://github.com/spuder/puppet-gitlab Many thanks for the great work done there.
-Gitlab itself is an ever changing piece of software.
-Lately they added the package repository which makes a lot of things easier.
-This was one reason to rewrite the module.
-The other reason was that the other Gitlab module exposes ALL possible parameters of `gitlab.rb` which makes it a pain to maintain.
-This module makes it much easier by just exposing the sections.
-So it is hopefully much more compatible to upcoming versions of Gitlab.